the-themis-benchmarks/home/README.md

 ### Notes

-(1) you can substitute `--monkey` with `--ape`, `--combo`, `--humandroid`,  `--qtesting` or `--timemachine` to try the corresponding tool (also you need to change the output directory `-o ../monkey-results/` to the corresponding directory, e.g., `-o ../ape-results`).
+(1) you can substitute `--monkey` with `--ape`, `--combo`, `--humandroid`,  `--qtesting` or `--timemachine` to try the corresponding tool.
+You also need to change the output directory `-o ../monkey-results/` to a distinct directory, e.g., `-o ../ape-results`.
 You can follow the similar steps described above to inspect whether the target bug was found or not and the related info.

 (2) If the app under test requires user login, you should specify the login script.
-For example, if we run `Monkey` on `../commons/commons-2.11.0-#3244.apk` which requires user login:
+Themis will call the login script before testing.
+For example, if we run `Monkey` on `../commons/commons-2.11.0-#3244.apk` which requires user login, the command line should be:

 ```
 python3 themis.py --avd Android7.1 --apk ../commons/commons-2.11.0-#3244.apk -n 1 --repeat 5 --time 6h -o ../monkey-results/ --login ../commons/login-2.11.0-#3244.py --monkey